Budget camping gear

 I emphasize we camp all the time, eat well, and enjoy all four seasons.
 And don’t use overly expensive gear to do it all with.
 And that includes our kitchen gear, too.

 A stove should be the first item you purchase for the kitchen.
-Though a simple one-burner stove works well for quick camping trips, I’d buy a two-burner propane stove for more versatility overall if you just buy one stove.
+Though a simple one-burner stove works well for quick camping trips, I’d buy a two-burner propane stove for more versatility overall if you buy one stove.

 Perhaps it’s my cultural background, but I enjoy cooking—a lot.

-Note I suggest using propane as propane is easy to use, convenient, and safe.
-However, those 1lb green fuel bottles add up in cost.
-Instead, I’d purchase a $25 propane adaptor so you can use it with a standard BBQ-style propane tank.
-The refills end up less expensive, and you do not have to worry about fuel on a long weekend.
-If the 20lb tank’s too large, you can purchase smaller sizes as well.
+Instead, I’d purchase a $20 propane adaptor so you can use it with a standard BBQ-style propane tank.
+The refills are less expensive, and you do not have to worry about fuel on a long weekend.
+You can also purchase smaller sizes if the 20lb tank is too large.
+We find the 5 lb size works well and spend under $5 for a refill.

 You’ll want to purchase a cooler to keep your beverages and food cold—no need to buy a $350 tacticool lifestyle cooler.
-We use an Igloo cooler initially purchased from Costco about a decade ago, and we keep our food cold before needing new ice for roughly five days just fine.
+We use an Igloo cooler initially purchased from Costco well over a decade ago, and we keep our food cold before needing new ice for roughly five days just fine.
 That version is no longer available, but similar ones seem to work well enough.
 Or you can buy Igloo’s tacticool one, too!
 Or, if you have the room, get a boat cooler.

 Clothing